 Please note, Financial Aid awards are finalized based on the last day of ADD/DROP.
 Any internship or independent study credit added after that date will not be considered for aid eligibility.
 Please contact the Office of Financial Aid at 410-455-2387 or via my.umbc.edu/go/contactfinancialaid to discuss the potential impact of your courses on financial aid.

 The Career Center is pleased to work with the International Education Services Office (IES) to provide internship, research and co-op opportunities for UMBC students with F-1 visas.
 For all UMBC students with F-1 visas, these experiences must fulfill the requirements for Curricular Practical Training (CPT) as established by the United States Immigration and Naturalization Service.

 To secure CPT, you must demonstrate that your internship, co-op, or research is an established part of your academic curriculum.
-Therefore, you must register for either the zero-credit Career Center Intern/Co-op/Research PRAC course (see above), OR a for-credit internship, research, or independent study course.
-You may enroll in both; some for-credit courses require co-enrollment in PRAC.
+Therefore, you must register for either the zero-credit Intern Success Practicum (see above for instructions), OR a for-credit internship, research, or independent study course.
+You may enroll in both; some for-credit courses require co-enrollment in the Intern Success Practicum.

 If you are not sure which option to choose, please make a Career Center appointment for “CPT for F-1 Visa,” or email us at firstname.lastname@example.org.
 We would be glad to help.

 - Specific questions about curricular or optional practical training (CPT/OPT) should be directed to the UMBC International Education Service Office: 410-455-2624 or ies.umbc.edu.

 - The Career Center cannot guarantee that every off-campus work experience will qualify for CPT/OPT.